THE PERSONAL ASSISTANT ROLE versus THE

 MAINTAINING PERSONAL ASSISTANT DEVELOPMENT

-PAs manage and source resources and conduct research, so they need to be well informed, and internet savvy.
-They also need to keep up-to-date with the latest office gadgets and industry best practices; therefore, PA refresher training and advanced-level PA training are essential for maintaining the PA's continuous professional development.
+PAs manage and source resources and conduct research so they need to be well informed about many things.
+They also need to keep up-to-date with the latest apps and gadgets, and with professional best practice.
+PA refresher training and Advanced-level PA training are all essential for continuous professional development, which should be considered essential maintenance for the PA role.

 WORKING UNDER PRESSURE

 Personal Assistants are calm under pressure and capable of thinking on their feet in a crisis.
 They typically support senior managers, executives and teams.
-Gone are the days when PAs were dedicated to one boss.
-Private secretaries, Celebrity Personal Assistants and PAs who work for high-net-worth individuals typically work for one person.
-But over the past few years PAs have acquired more and more managers, and the diary and inbox management pressures that accompany them.
+Gone are the days when PAs worked exclusively for one manager.
+Private secretaries, Celebrity Personal Assistants and PAs who work for high-net-worth individuals typically work for one person, but corporate PAs often acquire more and more managers over time, and the diary and inbox management pressures that accompany them.
 This makes the PA role a highly stressful one, as PAs also have to accommodate special projects and deal with shifting priorities.